|What is "transgenerational design?"|

 The project, completed in 1987, was initiated and collaborated on by Syracuse University's Department of Design, All-University Geronology Center, and Center for Instructional Development.
 The project, Led by professor Pirkl and Gerontologist, Anna A. Babic, published and distributed two seminal books published in 1988:

-In contrast, Pirkl's book promoted a new 'transgenerational' message: "Make products and environments compatible with those physical and sensory impairments associated with human aging and which limit major activities of daily living."
+The book's transgenerational concept promoted a new message: "Make products and environments compatible with those physical and sensory impairments associated with human aging and which limit major activities of daily living."

 Over the years, the book has had a profound effect.
 Attracting world wide attention, recognition, and adoption—it continues to source numerous citations, presentations, seminars, thesises, book chapters, and articles about the concept and benefits of Transgenerational Design.

-AS THE NEW MILLENNIUM PROCEEDS, one can only speculate the impact that transgenerational design will have on tomorrow's products and environments—and those that they serve.
+AS THE NEW MILLENNIUM PROCEEDS, one can envisage the swelling impact that transgenerational design will have on tomorrow's products and environments—and those that they serve.

 The answer, of course, will be determined, not only by the demands of the marketplace, but also the degree of societal sensitivity demonstrated by the fruits of tomorrow's designers.